 To remain contemporary, the Notes will be amended periodically.
 DVA will publish updated versions of the Notes on AusTender, and on the DVA website at Information for DVA contracted community nursing providers.

-This version of the Notes includes three temporary provisions:
+This version of the Notes includes one temporary provision: